Metadata and taxonomies – who’s in control?

-Take a look at any organisation and you will find thousands of taxonomies in every database and information system across the enterprise expressed in the form of lists, lookup sets, metadata, tags, taxonomies, file plans, classification facets etc…
+Take a look at any organisation and you will find metadata and taxonomies in every database and information system across the enterprise expressed in the form of lists, lookup sets, metadata, tags, taxonomies, file plans, term sets in term stores…

 Who’s in control?
 Chances are – no one.
 It’s a random world out there!